-The non-custodial parent, on the other hand, usually has to provide child support in the form of cash, check, electronic payments, or wage-withholding under a structure determined either by the court or by mutual agreement between the parents.
-These payment obligations will usually continue until the child turns 18, although they can sometimes last until the child turns 20 if the child hasn’t yet graduated high school.
+The parent that the child or children spend less time with than the other parent (referred to in child support terminology as “non-custodial”), on the other hand, must usually pay child support in the form of cash, check, electronic payments, or income withholding under a structure determined either by the court or by mutual agreement between the parents.
+These monthly payments will usually continue until the child turns 18 and has graduated from high school, whichever is later, but in no event past age 20.

-If you’re currently going through a divorce or a proceeding to modify existing child support, you should contact the attorneys at Myers Law Firm right away.
+If you’re currently going through a divorce or you need to modify existing child support, you should contact the attorneys at Myers Law Firm right away.
 We have years of experience working with clients who are going through difficult times, and we’ll treat you with compassion and understanding as we fight to protect your rights during any family law negotiations and legal proceedings.

 In most cases, a court in North Carolina will set child support according to a strict mathematical calculation established in the North Carolina Child Support Guidelines.
-This calculation takes a number of different factors into account, including:
+This calculation takes several different factors into account, including:

 - The parents’ gross monthly incomes

-- Pre-existing child support obligations or other dependent children for whom the supporting parent is responsible
+- Pre-existing child support obligations or other dependent children for whom either parent is responsible

 - Any work-related daycare or childcare expenses paid by the parents

 - Health insurance premiums paid by either parent for the child